-By Landon Goldfarb, Senior Applications Engineer, Instron Component Testing & Analysis: How to Gain Deeper Insights with a Universal Testing System Universal testing systems are most commonly known for performing tensile or compressive tests on raw materials, often with specimens in simple geometries.
+By Landon Goldfarb, Senior Applications Engineer, Instron Universal testing systems are most commonly known for performing tensile or compressive tests on raw materials, often with specimens in simple geometries.
 These tests are usually driven by testing standards, and insights are typically limited to what can be found in a material data sheet.
 Raw materials are […]

 Instron, a provider of testing equipment designed to evaluate the mechanical properties of materials and components, is celebrating its 70th anniversary on March 15, 2016.
 This milestone marks continued success in providing customers with the highest quality products, expert support, and world-class service.
 Instron was established in 1946 by Harold Hindman and George Burr, who were […]

 Contact: Courtney Hanks – Marcom Coordinator

 Instron, a leading provider of testing equipment designed to evaluate mechanical properties of materials and components, is collaborating with Dr. Julie Phillippi & Dr. Thomas Gleason at the McGowan Institute for Regenerative Medicine at the University of Pittsburgh.

 With their research focused on understanding the cellular and molecular mechanisms of ascending aortic aneurysms in patients with bicuspid aortic valve and other heritable disorders, Instron TGT will be providing the instrumentation and mechanical environment to develop a model and evaluate the diseased state in vitro.